RickyCook/CV/README.rst

 use Sublime Text, with a number of plugins to help.

 Over the past years, I have been exposed to some truly amazing technologies.
-Recenty, of particular note are Docker (and raw LXC/AuFS at a lower level), ElasticSearch, Gunicorn and PostGIS.
+Recently, of particular note are Docker (and raw LXC/AuFS at a lower level), ElasticSearch, Gunicorn and PostGIS.
 All of these have proven an enormous boon to the projects that have been using them.